 Scientists and transportation professionals should strive to develop a standardized measure of structure effectiveness to inform future investment in crossing structures (as pointed out by Rytwiniski et al., 2015 and van der Grift et al., 2012).
 Such investment is likely to increase.
 For example, in July 2021, the U.S.A. passed the INVEST in America Act, a five-year highway bill that includes $100 million per year for crossing structures.
 To guide these future investments, a standardized procedure for measuring crossing effectiveness should be developed that can overcome differing ecological conditions between structures and projects that hamper comparisons.
 One option that is easily integrated into current monitoring programs with remote cameras is to include remote cameras on wildlife trails a few hundred meters away from the structure.
-With such a design, investigators can get a sense of species detection rates between cameras on the structure and those nearby, allowing for a transparent measure of effectiveness that is relative to the local site conditions.
+With this design, investigators can get a sense of species detection rates between cameras on the structure and those nearby, allowing for a transparent measure of effectiveness that can be compared to hit rates of species nearby.
 A similar design has been previously suggested by Rytwiniski et al. (2015) as part of their plea for increased use of rigorous study designs, such as before-after-control-impact designs, for evaluating road mitigation effectiveness.
 For example, a structure that has ten elk detections per week and 100 elk detections per week nearby on wildlife trails (i.e., 10:100, or 0.1) would be less effective than a structure that had 80 elk detections per week on the structure and 110 elk detections per week nearby on wildlife trails (i.e., 80:110, or 0.72).
 When available, incorporating other forms of biological data (e.g. demographic data) can help to further determine if the overpass provides demographic and population wide connectivity (Ford et al., 2017).
-In Banff National Park, overpass effectiveness in terms of gene flow has also been successfully demonstrated using genetic data for black bears and grizzly bears (Sawaya et al., 2014).
+In Banff National Park, overpass effectiveness in terms of gene flow has been successfully demonstrated using genetic data for black bears and grizzly bears (Sawaya et al., 2014).

 4.5 Cost effectiveness

 In the Netherlands, Sijtsma et al. (2020) found that overpasses present a less cost-effective solution than underpasses.
 They argue that the high construction costs of overpasses outweigh their absolute benefit to local biodiversity, making underpasses a more cost-effective solution.
 The authors, however, concede that their threat-weighted ecological quality cost-effectiveness analysis fails to differentiate between “different species and nature types”.
-As a result, in places with more diverse and abundant assemblages of large mammals or with width sensitive species, overpasses may become more cost effective.
+As a result, in places with more diverse and abundant assemblages of large mammals or with width-sensitive species, overpasses may become more cost effective.
 Indeed, Ford et al. (2017) performed a cost-effectiveness analysis of grizzly bear crossings at five crossing structure types in Banff National Park, Canada.
 Using a demographic-specific cost-effectiveness economic model, they found that especially amongst family units, overpasses are more cost effective than underpasses.
 Amongst singleton bears, the cost effectiveness of overpasses and underpasses were similar.
-The findings between the two studies illustrate how the results of cost-effectiveness analysis may vary at different scales of study and target species assemblage.
+The costs for underpasses used in Ford et al. (2017) included the assumption that the highway was under construction at the time, thus representing a lower cost than if the underpass as added to an existing highway, as is the case for many places mitigation is being considered.
+The findings between the two studies illustrate how the results of cost-effectiveness analysis may vary at different scales of study, target species assemblage, and stage of highway construction.